wujss/Go/README.md

 ---

 #####  filename: strassenmatrixmultiply.go description: Implements matrix multiplication using the Strassen algorithm. details: This program takes two matrices as input and performs matrix multiplication using the Strassen algorithm, which is an optimized divide-and-conquer approach.
-It allows for efficient multiplication of large matrices. author(s): Mohit Raghav(https://github.com/mohit07raghav19) See strassenmatrixmultiply_test.go for test cases
+It allows for efficient multiplication of large matrices. time complexity: O(n^2.81) space complexity: O(n^2) author(s): Mohit Raghav(https://github.com/mohit07raghav19) See strassenmatrixmultiply_test.go for test cases

 ---
 ##### Functions: